Elevated railway: History

 The earliest elevated railway was the London and Greenwich Railway on a brick viaduct of 878 arches, built between 1836 and 1838.
 The first 2.5 mi of the London and Blackwall Railway (1840) was also built on a viaduct.
 During the 1840s there were other plans for elevated railways in London that never came to fruition.

+Six O'Clock, Winter, by John Sloan, depicting Chicago's L Train.
+Painted 1912.

 From the late 1860s onward, elevated railways became popular in US cities.
 New York's West Side and Yonkers Patent Railway opened in 1868 as a cable-hauled elevated railway and was operated using locomotives after 1871, when it was renamed the New York Elevated Railroad.
 This was followed in 1875 by the Manhattan Railway Company, which took over the New York Elevated Railroad.
 Other early elevated systems in the US included the Chicago "L", which was built by multiple competing companies beginning in 1892, as well as the Boston Elevated Railway in 1901 and the Market–Frankford Line in Philadelphia in 1907.
 Globally, the Berlin Stadtbahn (1882) and the Vienna Stadtbahn (1898) are also mainly elevated.

 The first electric elevated railway was the Liverpool Overhead Railway, which operated through Liverpool docks from 1893 until 1956.

 In London, the Docklands Light Railway is a modern elevated railway that opened in 1987 and has since expanded.
 The trains are driverless and automatic.
 Another modern elevated railway is Tokyo's driverless Yurikamome line, opened in 1995.